 Many entry-level positions in the insurance industry are 100% commission based.
 If you do land an entry-level sales position in insurance that includes a base salary, don't be surprised if the base salary is temporary and you will soon be 100% commission based.

-The Internet has certainly had a lasting and profound effect on the retail industry, but that does not mean that an entry level sales position in the retail world is not worth considering.
+The internet has had a lasting and profound effect on the retail industry, but that does not mean that an entry-level sales position in retail is not worth considering.

-Yes, your hours will probably include nights, weekends and holidays and no, you probably won't be earning a high income.
-But you will have numerous opportunities to improve your rapport building skills, closing skills and will learn the value of working long hours.
+Your hours will probably include nights, weekends and holidays, and you likely won't be earning a high income.
+However, you will have numerous opportunities to improve your rapport-building skills and closing skills, and will learn the value of working long hours.

 Mobile Phone Sales

-While most would consider mobile phone sales positions to be entirely retail-based, several sales positions also have an outside or "B2B" component.
+While mobile phone sales positions may seem entirely retail-based, several sales positions have an outside or business-to-business (B2B) component.